burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   A(){printf("A()\n");}
 };

-class B:virtual public A {
+class B: virtual public A {
 public:
   B(){printf("B()\n");}
 };